Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Introduction

 \subsection{Survey Outline}

-There are various ways of classifying security attacks and countermeasures.
-Our survey considers classification in two layers as shown in Figure~\ref{fig:survey_outline}.
-First, the attacks are categorized under the technologies which are Electrical, Wireless and Optical NoCs.
-Even though some attacks are possible in multiple technologies, the primary discussion would be on the technology specified in the published literature.
-Next, we discuss the following six security concepts for each communication technology.

-\textbf{Confidentiality :} Confidentiality during communication ensures that there is no unauthorized disclosure of secret information.
-Eavesdropping, snooping and utilization of side channel or covert channel for leaking sensitive data are some common attacks on confidentiality.
-Encryption is the most widely used solution to ensure confidentiality under eavesdropping or snooping attacks.

-\textbf{Integrity :} Integrity ensures no unauthorized modification or destruction of information.
-Message tampering and message removal attack are some of the common attacks on integrity.
-Message authentication code is the most popular solution against these attacks.

-\textbf{Authenticity :} Authenticity ensures that the data received by the receiver is originated from intended sender.
-Spoofing attack is the most common attack while various signature schemes can be used to defend against spoofing attacks.

-\textbf{Availability :} Availability of the system ensures that data and the system are available for users whenever they need them.
-Denial-of-Service (DoS) is the most common attack on availability.
-Traditional DoS attacks can be further categorized into bandwidth or resource consumption DoS attacks.

-\textbf{Anonymity:} Anonymity ensures that there is no unauthorized disclosure of information about communicating parties (source and destination).

-\textbf{Freshness :} Freshness ensures that message passing in the system are up-to date.
-Replay attack is the main attack violating data freshness.
+Figure~\ref{fig:survey_outline} provides an overview of this survey.
+Specifically, this survey covers security attacks and countermeasures for three communication technologies (electrical, wireless, optical) under six security goals (confidentiality, integrity, anonymity, authenticity, availability, and freshness).
+We survey state-of-the-art approaches for different attack types (e.g., snooping, replay, jamming, etc.) for each security goal.
 The remainder of the survey is organized as follows.
-Section~\ref{survey:section:architectures} describes fundamentals of on-chip communication architecture under different communication technologies.
-Section 3-5 provide a comprehensive survey of NoC security for electrical, wireless and optical NoCs, respectively.
-Specifically, it covers threat models, attacks and countermeasures for each technology.
-Finally, Section 6 concludes the survey.
+Section~\ref{survey:section:architectures} describes the fundamentals of on-chip communication architecture under different communication technologies.
+Section~\ref{sec:security-landscape} provides an overview of the on-chip security challenges and requirements.
+Sections~\ref{sec:electrical-security}-~\ref{sec:optical-security} comprehensively survey NoC security for electrical, wireless, and optical NoCs.
+Finally, Section~\ref{survey:sec:conclusion} concludes the survey with key takeaways for a secure NoC design.